gwankyun/CMake/Help/manual/cmake-buildsystem.7.rst

 Target Build Specification
 --------------------------

-The build specification of `Binary Targets`_ is represented by target properties.
+The build specification of `äºŒè¿›åˆ¶ç›®æ ‡`_ is represented by target properties.
 For each of the following `compile <Target Compile Properties_>`_ and `link <Target Link Properties_>`_ properties, compilation and linking of the target is affected both by its own value and by the corresponding